How to gamble from Tamil Nadu

 Casino in Coimbatore

-Just like for the capital, gambling in Coimbatore is restricted and prohibited by law.
+Just like for the capital, physical gambling in Coimbatore is restricted and prohibited by law.
 Although Coimbatore is a city of over 1.6 million people, it does attract a lot fewer gamblers in comparison to Chennai.

 Tamil Nadu FAQ